nlamont-netsoc/cyberstation/README.md

 (a set of services and message exchanges) and a set of requirements for TAXII Clients and Servers."

-**CyberStation** is developed to assist in manually creating STIX-2.1 objects through a simple user interface, and sending those to a chosen TAXII-2 server for sharing cyber threat intelligence amongst the participating clients.
+**CyberStation** is developed to test in manually creating STIX-2.1 objects through a simple user interface, and sending those to a chosen TAXII-2 server for sharing cyber threat intelligence amongst the participating clients.

 ### Documentation

-The aim of **CyberStation** is to create STIX-2.1 objects through a UI and sending them as a bundle to a selected TAXII-2 server.
+The aim of the prototype **CyberStation** is to create STIX-2.1 objects through a UI and sending them as a bundle to a selected TAXII-2 server.
 The App consist of a single page user interface, with a number of tabs to choose from.
 The work flow consists of selecting a server together with a collection endpoint to connect to.
  Then creating a bundle of STIX objects using the UI and sending that bundle to the selected server endpoint.